About the Levy Scholarship

 - demonstrated leadership skills or showed evidence of leadership potential

-- present a purposeful plan of study in Israel
+- presented a purposeful plan of study in Israel

 Jewish and non-Jewish students are eligible for Levy Scholarships.

-Applicants must submit a letter to the Director of Jewish Studies, 619 Red Cedar Road, C730 Wells Hall, Michigan State University, East Lansing, MI 48824, addressing the criteria stated above.
+Applicants must submit a letter to the Director of the Michael and Elaine Serling Institute for Jewish Studies and Modern Israel: 619 Red Cedar Road, C730 Wells Hall, Michigan State University, East Lansing, MI 48824, addressing the criteria stated above.
 Each application should include up-to-date contact information–name, local address, permanent address, phone numbers, and e-mail address.
 The letter should describe the student’s academic program and record at MSU, provide evidence of student leadership skill or potential, and briefly state why the student seeks to study in Israel.
 Each student should also submit a university transcript, faculty letter of recommendation, and brief plan of study, which identifies which university or program and what kinds of courses.

 The number of Levy scholarships distributed annually depends on the amounts of the awards and the income that is available from the Levy Fund each year.
 As many as a dozen scholarships may be awarded annually by Jewish Studies and the Levy Scholarship Committee, which administer the scholarships.

-Funds may also be used for enrichment programming before scholarship recipients study abroad, during their study in Israel, and also after scholars return.
-If any student withdraws from study in Israel for any reason (voluntary or involuntary), the award is to be withdrawn.
+Funds may also be used for enrichment programming before scholarship recipients’ study abroad, during their study in Israel, and also after scholars return.
+If any student withdraws from study in Israel for any reason (voluntary or involuntary), the award will be withdrawn.

-Recipients of Levy Scholarships are expected to express acceptance in writing within six weeks of notification to the Director of Jewish Studies.
+Recipients of Levy Scholarships are expected to express acceptance in writing within six weeks of notification to the Director of the Serling Institute for Jewish Studies and Modern Israel.
 The Director will report annual scholarships to the donor.